InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Introduction

 \section{Introduction}

-The pursuit of transferable spatiotemporal representations is a critical research area within vision understanding, holding diverse applications across domains such as video searching \cite{gabeur2020multi}, game control \cite{bruce2024genie}, robotic learning \cite{palme}, self-driving \cite{zablocki2022explainability}, and scientific studies~\cite{team2023gemini}.
-Recently, the advancement of Large Language Models (LLMs) \cite{gpt3,gpt4,llama1,llama2} and their multimodal variations (MLLMs) \cite{gpt4v,mmgpt,llava,minigpt} has had a profound impact on vision research and other disciplines, thanks to their learned world models \cite{chatgpt,yang2024video}.
-Embedding videos effectively into these world models and harnessing their capabilities to enhance video embedding have emerged as pivotal tasks for advancing video understanding.
+Learning transferrable spatiotemporal representations is a critical research area in computer vision, holding diverse applications across domains such as video search \cite{gabeur2020multi}, game control \cite{bruce2024genie}, robotic learning \cite{palme}, self-driving \cite{zablocki2022explainability}, and scientific studies~\cite{team2023gemini}.
+Recently, the advancement of Large Language Models (LLMs)~\cite{gpt3,gpt4,llama1,llama2} and their multimodal variations (MLLMs) \cite{gpt4v,mmgpt,llava,team2023gemini} have had a profound impact on vision research and other disciplines.
+Embedding videos effectively into these large models and harnessing their capabilities to enhance video understanding performance has emerged as pivotal tasks~\cite{li2023videochat,videochatgpt}.

-Previous research has identified several effective learning schemes for video representation, including reconstructing videos with masked inputs (MAE \cite{he2022masked} and VideoMAE \cite{wang2023videomae}), aligning videos with languages \cite{videoclip,videococa,umt}, and predicting the next token using videos \cite{flamingo,sun2023emu1,li2023mvbench}.
-These approaches have been shown to be complementary and can be unified through a progressive training scheme.
-Notably, methods such as UMT \cite{umt}, InternVideo \cite{wang2022internvideo}, and VideoPrism \cite{videoprism} have utilized a two-stage training approach involving masked reconstruction and multimodal contrastive learning, leading to improved performance in downstream tasks.
-These studies have demonstrated the benefits of joint learning for enhancing spatiotemporal perception and video-language alignment.
-This paper extends upon this scheme by incorporating video-based next token prediction and scaling the entire training process, including models and data.
+Previous research has identified several effective learning schemes for video representations, including reconstructing videos with masked inputs~\cite{he2022masked,videomae,wang2023videomae,st_mae}, aligning videos with languages \cite{cpd,videoclip,videococa,umt}, and predicting the next token using videos \cite{flamingo,sun2023emu1,li2023mvbench}.
+These approaches have turned out to be complementary and can be unified through a progressive training scheme.
+Notably, methods such as InternVideo~\cite{wang2022internvideo}, UMT~\cite{umt}, and VideoPrism~\cite{videoprism} have utilized a two-stage training approach involving masked reconstruction and multimodal contrastive learning, leading to improved performance in downstream tasks.
+Following this line, we aim to further extend this progressive training scheme by incorporating video-based next token prediction and scaling the entire training process, including models and data, to build a new family of video foundation models.